ethersync/ethersync/docs/ethersync-cli-ui.md

 ---
-status: draft
+status: accepted
 date: 2024-03-14
 ---
 # Ethersync UI Specification

-This document creates our current idea, how the Commandline User Interface looks like.
+This document contains our current idea, how the Commandline User Interface looks like.
 (This document could later become the README.
 Note that the UI doesn't exist yet in this form.)

 ## Overview